romeric/Fastor/README.md

 ~~~ -->

 ### Tensor contraction:
 Einstein summation as well as summing over multiple (i.e. more than two) indices are supported.
-As a complete example, for instance, consider
+As a complete example consider
 ~~~c++
 #include <Fastor/Fastor.h>
 using namespace Fastor;